-Subsequent to initial recognition, intangible assets acquired in a business combination are reported at cost less accumulated amortisation and accumulated impairment losses, on the same basis as intangible assets that are acquired separately.
+Subsequent to initial recognition, intangible assets acquired in a business combination are reported at cost less accumulated impairment losses.

 v) Amortisation method and period

 Software is amortized on a straight-line basis for a period of maximum 3 years, licenses are amortized over their validity periods and the brand is amortized on a straight-line basis for a period of maximum 20 years.
 The amortization period and amortization method for an intangible asset with a determined useful life are reviewed at least at the end of each reporting period.
 Changes in expected useful lives or expected future economic benefits embodied in assets are accounted for by changes in the method or the amortization period as appropriate and are treated as changes in accounting estimates.